adjust/cocos2dx_sdk/doc/ios/ios.md

 ### 6. Set up event tracking

 You can use adjust to track events.
-You would create a new event token in your [dashboard], which has an associated event token - looking something like `abc123`.
-In your game you would then add the following lines to track the event you are interested in:
+You would create a new event token in your [dashboard], which has an associated event token - something like `abc123`.
+In your game, you would then add the following lines to track the event you are interested in:

 ```cpp
 AdjustEvent2dx adjustEvent = AdjustEvent2dx("abc123");